Click the icon above to listen to this audio poem.

 Yet the Bolsheviks had begun to exert an ever increasing amount of control over Russian artists, and Mandelstam, though he had initially supported the Revolution, was absolutuely unwilling to yield to the political doctrine of a regime that had executed Gumilev in 1921.
-The poet published three more books in 1928Poems, a collection of criticism entitled On Poetry, and The Egyptian Stamp, a book of proseas the state closed in on him.
-Mandelstam spent his later years in exile, serving sentences for counter-revolutionary activities in various work camps, until his death on December 27, 1938, in the Gulag Archipelago.
+During this period, Mandelstam focused on writing essays and literary criticism.
+He spent his later years in exile, serving sentences for counter-revolutionary activities in various work camps, until his death on December 27, 1938, in the Gulag Archipelago.

 Voronezh Notebooks (New York Review of Books, 2016)